 10. More Intense Focus on Immune Cell Function

 Immunity is one of the growing areas of study in the biotech branch of science because it has the power to prevent the spread of harmful diseases.
 Failure to address this could bring devastating results and even epidemics.
 Thus, there is an increase in the interest and study of the immune cell function so it can be noted what types of viruses and bacteria can be treated effectively.
-All of this has a big effect on the field of immunotherapy.
+All of this has a significant effect on the field of immunotherapy.

 Biotech Industry Stats and Growth Projections in 2023